Using sound logic and expert advice, this four-part article series dispels some of the most common myths surrounding oral health and dental treatment.

 Myth # 4: It’s normal for your gums to bleed when you brush or floss.

 If you got in the shower and started bleeding from your skin where you scrubbed it, would you think it was normal?
 No!
 You’d probably jump out the shower and go straight to the doctor’s office.
 Why are your gums any different?

 The gums tend to bleed when they have been weakened by infection, which means that your oral health is compromised,” warns the Colorado Springs dental implant dentist.
 “If your gums bleed quite a bit when you brush them, it probably means that you have gingivitis or even periodontitis – gum disease.
 In addition to being at risk of ultimately losing your teeth, other symptoms of these conditions include really bad breath, so you may want to have that sorted out by going to your dentist before you find yourself losing friends.

 What if I’ve been told I’m in good oral health, but my gums still bleed?

 You may want to switch to a softer toothbrush and ease up on the pressure; hard, vigorous brushing can cause the gums to tear and bleed.
 Most family dentists recommend using a “soft” or “medium” bristled toothbrush and short, brisk strokes, rather than long, hard scrubs.

 Stay Tuned for Part 3

-To read about more major myths that could potentially be disastrous for your oral health, stay tuned for the third installment of this four-part article series by your colorado springs dentists - Prestige Dental Centers at Colorado Springs and Pueblo.
+To read about more major myths that could potentially be disastrous for your oral health, stay tuned for the third installment of this four-part article series by your dentists at Prestige Dental Centers.